 '''

 MOVLW

-DATA EE ADDR
+DATA_EE_ADDR

 MOVWF

 EEADR

 ; Data Memory Address to write

+DATA EE DATA

 MOVLW

-DATA EE DATA

-;

 MOVWF

 EEDATA

 ; Data Memory Value to write

+BCF

-EECON1, EEPGD
+EECON1, EPGD

 ; Point to DATA memory

 BCF

 EECON1, CFGS

 ; Access EEPROM

-BCF

 EECON1, WREN

 ; Enable writes

+BSF

 BCF

 INTCON, GIE

 ; Disable Interrupts

 MOVLW

 55h

 Required

 MOVWF

 EECON2

 ; Write 55h

 Sequence

-MOVLW

-0AAh
+M.TVOM

+OAAh

 MOVWF

+; Write OAAh

 EECON2

-; Write OAAh
+BSF

 EECON1, WR

+; Set WR bit to begin write

 BSF

-; Set WR bit to begin write

 INTCON, GIE

-BSF

 ; Enable Interrupts

-: User code execution
+; User code execution

 BCF

 EECON1, WREN

 ; Disable writes on write complete (EEIF set)

 '''

-7.6 Operation During Code-Protect
+7.5 Operation During Code-Protect

-Data EEPROM memory has its own code-protect bits in configuration words.
+Data EEPROM memory has its own code-protect bits in Configuration Words.
 External read and write operations are disabled if code protection is enabled.

-The microcontroller itself can both read and write to the internal data EEPROM, regardless of the state of the code-protect configuration bit.
+The microcontroller itself can both read and write to the internal data EEPROM, regardless of the state of the code-protect Configuration bit.
 Refer to Section 23.0 "Special Features of the CPU" for additional information.

-7.7 Protection Against Spurious Write
+7.6 Protection Against Spurious Write

-There are conditions when the user may not want to write to the data EEPROM memory.
 To protect against spurious EEPROM writes, various mechanisms have been implemented.
 On power-up, the WREN bit is cleared.
 In addition, writes to the EEPROM are blocked during the Power-up Timer period (TPWRT, parameter 33).

-The write initiate sequence and the WREN bit together help prevent an accidental write during brown-out, power glitch or software malfunction.
+The write initiate sequence and the WREN bit together help prevent an accidental write during Brown-out Reset, power glitch or software malfunction.

-7.8 Using the Data EEPROM
+7.7 Using the Data EEPROM

-The data EEPROM is a high endurance, byte addressable array that has been optimized for the storage of frequently changing information (e.g., program variables or other data that are updated often).
-Frequently changing values will typically be updated more often than specification D124.
-If this is not the case, an array refresh must be performed.
-For this reason, variables that change infrequently (such as constants, IDs, calibration, etc.) should be stored in Flash program memory.
+The data EEPROM is a high-endurance, byte addressable array that has been optimized for the storage of frequently changing data.
+Such data is typically updated at least one time within the number of writes defined by specification D124.
+If any location storing data is not written at least this often, the data EEPROM array must be refreshed.
+For this reason, values that change infrequently, or not at all, should be stored in Flash program memory.